Here we look at the essential legal compliance training that employers should put into place, depending on the nature of

 Online training courses in safeguarding children and vulnerable adults can be purchased online from a range of companies for as little as £25 per learner.
 They will tend to have interactive learning content that takes less than an hour to complete, but instills the learner with the above fundamentals.

 Leadership & Management (All Employers)

 As soon as you take on staff, you must ensure that your company and its managers adhere to relevant employment legislation, in addition to whatever regulatory guidelines are relevant for your industry.
 You don’t necessarily need to engage the services of an employment solicitor, but adequate training in how to treat and manage your staff can prevent you needing one for more costly court proceeding down the line if things were to go wrong.

-Equality and diversity training can be hugely beneficial to ensure that candidates and employees are treated in an unbiased and fair manner.
+Equality and diversity training courses can be hugely beneficial to help ensure that candidates and employees are treated in an unbiased and fair manner.
 This starts at the recruitment advertising stage, and carries through to filtering and interviewing candidates, agreeing terms of employment, managing their workloads and working conditions, and supporting their opportunities for career progression.

 Even details such as the way time off work for illness or personal issues can be an employment legislation minefield and even unconscious biases or long-standing, but outdated company procedures could land an employer in trouble.

 Online Equality and Diversity training courses developed by the likes of Virtual College are available from as little as £30 and can be completed in just 2 hours.
 Suach a course helps the learner to improve his or her knowledge and understanding of equality & diversity issues, as well as how to promote it.
 This should help many employers to avoid mistakes that could lead to employment tribunals related to unfair dismissal claims, cases of harassment, discrimination claims and other incidents that are costly in terms of legal fees or company reputation.